BlinkWise-AE/BlinkWise-artifact-evaluation/README.md

 Similarly, replace `unet_20241203_214444` if you prefer to use your own quantized model.

+The following results in the artifact appendix can be reproduced:
+1. Table 1: Blink Detection Performance and Errors of Openness Curve Prediction
-Results in _Table 2: Blink Detection Performance_, _Table 3: Blink Phase Analysis Performance_, and metrics in the
+2. Table 2: Blink Phase Analysis Performance
-paragraph _Openness Prediction_ under Sec 6.2 can be reproduced using the provided pre-trained artifacts.

 ### Recurrentization baselines